joshuacarmack/joshuacarmack.com/content/posts/fire-on-the-mountain-2025/index.md

 My new camera for this year was an OBSBOT Tail Air camera.
 This is a little 4K pan/tilt/zoom webcam but they sell an NDI adapter for it.
 I mounted this on a pole that was almost dead center of the stage and only maybe 10-12 feet from where the pastor would be.

 This turned out to be my favorite camera.
-Even thought it only has a 4x digital zoom, it still was able to give us clear shots of the whole stage, the altar, and wide shots of the entire tent.
+Even though it only has a 4x digital zoom, it still was able to give us clear shots of the whole stage, the altar, and wide shots of the entire tent.
 The camera has some AI tracking which worked way better than I expected.
 We used it a few times, but mainly relied on the main manned camera for our follow shots.

 ### Controls

 To control all of these I used 2 Elgato StreamDecks, a 32-key and a 6-key.
 The 32-key was the main switcher panel while the 6-key was for the second ME and let us have quick buttons to change what input was sent to the projectors.

+## Final Review

+Overall this year was the best setup we have had.